lightfeed/extractor/README.md

 # lightfeed-extract

-A TypeScript/Node.js library for extracting structured data from HTML or markdown content using LLMs.
+A TypeScript/Node.js library for extracting structured data from HTML, markdown, or plain text content using LLMs.

 ## Features